livestock3d/livestock_gh/README.md

 # LIVESTOCK - GRASSHOPPER
-LivestockGH is a plugin/library for Grasshopper written in Python
+LivestockGH is a plugin/library for Grasshopper written in Python.

 # INSTALLATION
 Livestock uses PyMesh to handle geometry.